peteroupc/peteroupc.github.io/randomfunc.md

 The pseudocode below takes two lists as follows:

 - `list` is a list of numbers (which need not be integers).
-If the numbers are arranged in ascending order, which they should, the first number in this list can be returned exactly, but not the last item.
+If the numbers are arranged in ascending order, which they should, the first number in this list can be returned exactly, but not the last number.
 - `weights` is a list of weights for the given numbers (where each number and its weight have the same index in both lists).
 The greater a number's weight, the more likely it is that a number close to that number will be chosen.
 Each weight should be 0 or greater.

 ----